neon-sunset/fast-cache/README.md

 [![nuget](https://badgen.net/nuget/v/FastCache.Cached/latest)](https://www.nuget.org/packages/FastCache.Cached/)

 High-performance, thread-safe and easy to use cache for items with set expiration time.
 Optimized for both dozens and millions of items.
-Features: lock-free reads and writes, allocation-free reads and low memory footprint per item.
+Features lock-free reads and writes, allocation-free reads, low memory footprint per item and automatic eviction.
-Credit and thanks to Vladimir Sadov for his implementation of NonBlocking.ConcurrentDictionary which is used as a backing store.
+Credit to Vladimir Sadov for his implementation of `NonBlocking.ConcurrentDictionary` which is used as an underlying store.

 ## Quick start
 `dotnet add package FastCache.Cached` or `Install-Package FastCache.Cached`